Table of Contents Contents

 Pattern Day Trader Rule

 The Pattern Day Trading rule comes into effect if you trade over a certain amount of US stock.
-Essentially if you effect 3 or more stock or equity options in a 5 day period you’re then considered to be a Pattern Day Trader.
+Essentially, if you affect 3 or more stock or equity options in a 5-day period, you’re considered to be a Pattern Day Trader.
 Because of this, you will need to maintain a minimum of $25,000 USD in order to continue trading.
 This only applies to US stock though, not Canadian stock.
-You’re also allowed to keep the funds in CAD, as long as they’re equal to $25,000 USD.
+You’re also allowed to keep the funds in CAD as long as they’re equal to $25,000 USD.

 When claiming your taxes as a day trader, there isn’t a ton of difference between investment incomes and other businesses.
 Because day traders are considered to have a business it is important to keep track of your capital gains and losses.
 It is also possible to claim any capital losses in the next tax year if it makes sense to roll them over.